Some bloggers responded to my post “He Doesn’t Want to be Your Effing Friend!!” with statements about how you just need to trust your partner. Wrong.

 Angelia now has her man.

-Arnold Schwarzenegger cheated on Maria with their maid, and got her pregnant.
+Arnold Schwarzenegger cheated on Maria with their maid and got her pregnant.
 He didn’t even have any particular criteria for a sex partner.
-Just any vagina available at the time he felt the urge.
-Instead of stupidly trusting him, Maria should have been watching him.
+Just any vagina available at the time he felt the urge to unload.
+Instead of stupidly trusting him, Maria should have been watching her man.

 Presidential wanna-be John Edwards got his mistress, Rielle pregnant.
 Then lied about it, claiming Rielle’s baby was fathered by his assistant, Andew.
 His wife, Elizabeth backed him up, totally trusting his lying ass.